 Take any marketing activity – research, communications or digital, for example.
 There’s alway a cost.
 So, you have to work out what you’ll get in return for that.
 It has to make a profit, or it’s not worth doing.
 We’re always amazed how many marketers and agencies don’t get this.

 A word with a deliberately double meaning.

 Meaning #1 is to go on the attack.
 To not be passive or defensive.
 And of course, meaning #2 is to cause offense, to upset or insult.

 We like both meanings.
-But for this article, we’re only talking about meaning #1.
-Check out our article on swear words in advertising if you want more on meaning #2.
+But for this article, we’re only talking about #1.
+Check out our article on swear words in advertising for more on #2.

 The book defines offensive as an attitude, structure and strategy that successful businesses put in place.